pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

   Even when the OpenGL window contains more than 1024x768 pixels, the cockpit drawing is magnified so that only 1024x768 pixels are available.

+  When you create a window, you'll specify the *Content Type* which will dictate the set of drawing primitives available:

+  * :data:`WindowContentTypeOpenGL`: OpenGL, you're kinda on your own.

+  * :data:`WindowContentTypePanelGraphics`: PanelGraphics, a set of X-Plane drawing primitives.

+  * :data:`WindowContentTypeBrowser`: Embedded `CEF Browser <https://en.wikipedia.org/wiki/Chromium_Embedded_Framework>`_ with full HTML and Javascript.

+  Note: PanelGraphics and Browsers are available starting with 12.5, otherwise your only choice is OpenGL.

   See :doc:`display_window`.

 * **Avionics API** (X-Plane 12+) allows you to draw directly onto